-Construction Accident Attorney in Buffalo, NY
+Construction Accident Attorney in Buffalo

 While construction sites top the list of the most dangerous workplaces in the nation, it’s important to note that employees are not the only individuals who are at risk of injury when on or near a construction site.
 In fact, pedestrians and motorists are struck by falling construction site debris or injured in accidents resulting from unmarked roadway construction at an alarming rate.
-Whether due to an unsafe work site, third party negligence, or sheer accident, construction accidents can have devastating consequences for the affected parties, who could sustain seriously debilitating injuries.
+Whether due to an unsafe work site, third party negligence, or sheer accident, construction accidents can have devastating consequences for the affected parties, many of whom sustain seriously debilitating injuries.

 Types of Construction Accidents

-- Falling hazards, including debris, tools, and building materials that were not properly secured;
+- Falling hazards, including debris, tools, and building materials that were not properly secured

-- Scaffolding mishaps, including falls, which are often caused by a failure to properly assemble, secure, or maintain the scaffolding itself;
+- Scaffolding mishaps, including falls, which are often caused by a failure to properly assemble, secure, or maintain the scaffolding itself

-- Vehicle accidents involving large trucks or construction equipment, including everything from tractor trailers and delivery trucks to bulldozers and dump trucks;
+- Vehicle accidents involving large trucks or construction equipment, including everything from tractor trailers and delivery trucks to bulldozers and dump trucks

-- Crane collapses, which typically involve unsecured cargo coming loose;
+- Crane collapses, which typically involve unsecured cargo coming loose

-- Exposed power lines, faulty wiring, and electrical issues, all of which can result in electrocution.
+- Exposed power lines, faulty wiring, and electrical issues, all of which can result in electrocution

-Do New York’s Labor Laws protect Construction Workers?
+Do New York’s Labor Laws Protect Construction Workers?

 Contractors and construction companies that fail to abide by these labor laws could be held liable for injuries resulting from their negligent actions.
 In fact, even if an employer was not at fault for an accident, an employee who was injured on a construction site, could seek compensation through the state’s workers’ compensation program.